 The Transcription factor AP 2 beta (TFAP2B) gene is associated with the synthesis of transcription factor AP 2 beta, which is associated with the stimulation of cell proliferation and in the destruction of cells (apoptosis).

-Association of Protein Intake and Weight Gain Tendency:
+Association of Protein Intake with Weight Gain Tendency

 In another study, people with the G variant on a high protein diet gained 1.84 kg per risk allele, when compared to people with the AA genotype.

 Does your 23andme, Ancestry DNA, FTDNA raw data have your TFAP2B variants?

 |23andMe (Use your 23andMe raw data to know your TFAP2B Variant)|

 |AncestryDNA (Use your ancestry DNA raw data to know your TFAP2B Variant)|